Digital Collections

 Preservation

-All image files are maintained on VRC servers.
+All image files are maintained on the University’s Box cloud servers.
 Original image files of rare or unique works only (but not scans of widely available artwork reproductions) and corresponding metadata records in the Art History Department Image Collection will additionally be transferred to the Digital Library Development Center’s archive where they can be properly maintained in a digital preservation environment to avoid the risk of corruption.
-A copy of the original files will remain on VRC servers.
+A copy of the primary files will remain on the University’s Box cloud servers.

 Access

-The Art History Department Image Collection, along with several other LUNA collections maintained by the VRC, is password-protected and accessible only to active University CNetID holders, including faculty, staff, students and University of Chicago Lab School instructors and students in 6th–12th grades.
-Images can be exported from LUNA at 72ppi, 1536 pixels on the long-edge, suitable for classroom projection and use in essays or other education purposes.
+The Art History Department Image Collection, along with several other LUNA collections maintained by the VRC, is password-protected and available only to active University CNetID holders, including faculty, staff, students and University of Chicago Lab School instructors and students in 6th–12th grades.
+Users from other institutions can request temporary CNetID access to LUNA by writing to visualresources@uchicago.edu.
+For most collections, CNetID users can export images from LUNA at 72ppi, 1536 pixels on the long-edge, suitable for classroom projection and use in essays or other education purposes.

 Image and metadata files may be shared with UChicago users upon request for inclusion in personal image archiving platforms, digital exhibition projects, or other circumstances.
 Image and metadata files may be shared with users outside of the UChicago network upon request when available.